Turning Addiction, Death and Incarceration Into a Brand of Hope and Inspiration

-I recently had the pleasure of graduating another group of inmates in my “Define Your Brand, Own Your Future” personal branding workshop program for sentenced and pre-trial offenders within the Massachusetts Department of Correction.
+Prior to the pandemic, I had the pleasure of graduating groups of inmates in my “Define Your Brand, Own Your Future” personal branding workshop program for sentenced and pre-trial offenders within the Massachusetts Department of Correction.
 Prior to each inmate receiving their MDK Brand Management Certificate of Achievement, celebrating their completion of the 4-week program, they wrote and presented their personal brand elevator pitch.
 Each inmate (now part of the electronic monitoring program) stood in front of their peers and the entire staff of the facility and shared their story.
 The stories were intense, raw, and deeply personal.
 Please read the two below.
 These are real stories experienced by real people.

 “Hello.
 My name is Shay and I inspire to use my past trauma and bad decisions to help others out of a hard time in their life.
 Growing up I watched my mother and loved ones struggle with addiction.
 Learning these behaviors at a young age, I believe, led me into my life of addiction.
 After facing addiction for most of my young adult life, my poor judgement led me to my incarceration.
 While incarcerated, I had lost my mother to addiction.
 This was a significant event in my motivation to turn my life around.
 Instead of dwelling on her no long being here with me, I use it every day to push me to my purpose.
 I am now using all my life lessons and experiences to grow as a substance abuse counselor in hopes to bring change and positivity to someone’s life who needs it.”